 The LLC offers asset protection benefits.
 Coupled with the tax benefits, these features makes it the preferred vehicle for real estate and stock market investments.
 This is because it combines liability protection with favorable sole proprietorship or partnership tax treatment.
 Although real estate ownership creates potential liability with tenant and guest injuries, leases, contracts, environmental laws, mortgages and other laws, real estate investors prefer LLCs because they are advantageous when used to own assets that create passive income.

 LLC Asset Protection

-You can stipulate in the operating agreement that managers have complete control.
+You can stipulate in the operating agreement how an LLC protects you.
+It can state that managers have complete control.
 Then, it can state that members have little to no control.
 The law generally denies creditors the right to take an interest in the LLC.
-Plus, if structured with nomine managers in the public records (a service we provide) it can offer great anonymity.
+Plus, if structured with nominee managers in the public records (a service we provide) it can offer great anonymity.
 LLCs are among the most widely used and effective domestic asset protection tools.